 Take your daily cup of joe in ice cream form at Coffee Collective!
 Around April each year, the espresso soft-serve returns to the menu for the summer, a refreshing sweet treat for the true coffee lovers.
 The soft ice is everything you’d expect it to be, with a silky smooth texture and a perfectly balanced flavor of espresso and milk, which is gently enhanced by the dust of coffee grounds on top.
-Available at the Jægersborggade, Torvehallerne, and Bernikow locations.
+Available in all shops except Telefonkiosken and Godthåbsvej.

 If you’re looking for a guilt-free ice cream treat this summer, try Banana!
 This little shop has an outpost in Torvehallerne and on Jægersborggade, and it makes its soft serve with leftover brown bananas (donated from Irma) that would otherwise go to waste.
 Two flavors are offered: plain banana and blueberry banana.
 The soft serve is naturally vegan, dairy-free, and surprisingly delicious!
 Get it topped with caramel and crushed almonds.